gphuang/gphuang.github.io/_posts/2016-11-05-Text-Augmentation.md

 ## TG1

+word units: what is interesting about words is that they are the basic tokens for speaking and writing.

+subword units: what is interesting about subwords is that they show the character/syllable/morph composition of words.

+For many years, scientists from both linguistic and computer departments have been trying to define our writing system.
+They do not necessarily agree on one set of rules that formulate each and every human language.
+However, the way they approach a unified or universally or generally agreed-on set of rules shows up how the writing system continues to fascinate and puzzle us.
+School of thoughts:
+- Prof. Chomsky {cite} [link to Computational linguistics]
+- Prof. Stockle {cite} [link to SRILM]
+- Prof. Jurafsky {cite} [link to "The theory of Katch-up"]

+Of course, it is harder to induct than to deduct.
+Especially when we are tracing back from existing language back to its origin, and its usage among the population through generations.

+[//]: # Would dinosaurs have feathers? vs. Would language have been coded by visitors on their field trip to Earth?

+About language families in human history:
+- origin of traceable writing/carving {cite}
+- influence of economy/trade {cite}
+- influence of politics/war/historical events {cite}

 ## TG2

 ## Related works (Literature review):
 - Recurrent Neural Networks

+I have trained RNNs to learn the so-called vector representations of words.
+In theory, these vectors show meaning qualities, mathematically sounding.
+On screen, they are distributed probabilities calculated from the hidden layer of the RNN.
+The format of RNNLM, yes LM by RNN's 'word vectors', is
+- header
+- log probabilities
+- vocabulary words

 Basics:
 - transformation to expand training set